rniemeyer/knockout-postbox/README.md

 Basic Usage
 -----------

 *knockout-postbox* creates a `ko.postbox` object that can be used for basic pub/sub communication.
-However, typically you would use the observable extensions rather than calling `ko.postbox` directly.
+However, typically you would use the observable extensions rather than calling the `ko.postbox` APIs directly, unless you are integrating with a non-KO component.

 **subscribe** *- ko.postbox.subscribe(topic, handler, target)*